"The world is a book and those who do not

 When you activate your iAbroad account, you will be able to begin the study abroad inquiry process which outlines all of the steps you need to take to study abroad, and the order in which you should complete them.

 These mandatory advising sessions provide you with critical information about the types of study abroad programs, and how financial aid, credit transfer and other factors may affect which types of programs you will want to consider.
-You do not need an appointment, but you will be required to bring your completed Setting Goals and Priorities Form with you.

 Sessions are offered weekly in the Career and Experience Hub (the "Hub") in the Davis Center when classes are in session.
 Check the OIE Calendar of Events for location, dates, and times.